Hi all my furry friends… Skye Blake reporting on a very confusing subject! What are essential oils? Do they kill fleas?

 Melissa Shelton, DVM

-Using her veterinary skills and experience, Dr. Shelton has developed a line of high quality essential oils that are specially formulated and safe for cats.
+Using her veterinary skills and experience, Dr. Shelton has developed a line of high-quality essential oils that are safe for cats.

-Find out more at AnímálEO (I make no money from these… simply providing you the information).
+Find out more at AnímálEO (I make no money from these).

 Dr. Shelton’s explanation of the studies and many scientific sources she lists is quite eye-opening and worth reading for anyone interested.